bmjcode/renamifier/README.md

 ![Screenshot of Renamifier displaying part of its own source code](docs/screenshot.png)

 Renamifier lets you rename files while you're viewing them, making it easier to give them meaningful names.
-It is especially useful for organizing files with automatically-generated names, like scanned documents or digital camera photos.
+It's great for organizing files with automatically-generated names, like scanned documents or digital camera photos.

 ## Downloads